 A. Sutherland - AncientPages.com - Vikings of ancient times were truly motivated to fight in battles.
 Odin’s Valhalla was a reward for the hardest struggles, wounds, and finally, death.

 Each of these brave warriors walked without hesitation in the bloodiest battle.
 Vikings’ worst nightmare was to die of old age.
-Only courageous warriors who died in battle were allowed to enter Valhalla where the mighty God Odin was awaiting their arrival.
+Only courageous warriors who died in battle were allowed to enter Valhalla, where the mighty God Odin awaited their arrival.

 Valhalla was the Viking warriors’ dream destination.

 Vikings deeply believed that a beautiful goddess Freya would take them away to her realm of happiness or the Valkyries, marvelous armed virgins ridden by winged steeds and wolves would deliver them to the palace of Odin and undisturbed luck and hospitality in Valhalla.

 Valhalla - A Highly Desirable And Special Place In Asgard

 Valhalla is the gigantic and majestic chamber of the fallen heroes – warriors and mighty chiefs - who died heroic deaths in battle.

 The Valkyrie's Vigil by Edward Robert Hughes (1851–1914).
 Image via Wikipedia

 Valhalla, in Old Norse (Valhöll) means the “Chamber of the Dead” or the “Hall of the Fallen” and is the abode of Odin and twelve Valkyries, female spirits of great importance, who choose those who may die in battle and those who may live and drift over the battleground to find their prey.